Priyesh1216/342_Project/README.md

    - Extract the zip file to a location on your computer
    - Note the path to the lib folder in the javafx-sdk folder (example: C:\javafx-sdk-17\lib or /path/to/javafx-sdk-17/lib
 4. Add the launch.json and settings.json files in the .vscode folder (see sample code below)
-5. .Change the FILE_PATH to the file path of you JavaFX lib folder in the launch.json and settings.json files.
+5. Change the FILE_PATH to the file path of you JavaFX lib folder in the launch.json and settings.json files.
 6. Run the following commands in the main folder of the code (342_Project/src/main)<br>
      **To compile:** `javac -encoding UTF-8 --module-path "FILE_PATH" --add-modules javafx.controls *.java`<br>
      **To run:** `java --module-path "FILE_PATH" --add-modules javafx.controls RailConnectGUI`